christophkogler/bitburner-scripts/README.md

 # bitburner-scripts
+Loads of spoilers.
-Collection of personal BitBurner scripts.
+Collection of personal BitBurner scripts remaining after completing all BN's besides 8 and deep 12.

 The script named 'easyRun.js' is used for turning the RAM costs linked to functions dynamic.
 It must be present for most of these scripts to function.